If you’d like to seek support from organisations outside of King’s, we’ve collated a list which you may find helpful.

 The Samaritans Helpline

-Their trained volunteers are able to listen to you any time day or night.
+The Samaritans Helpline has trained volunteers who are able to listen to you any time day or night.
 They can help you talk through whatever is troubling you, find the answers that are right for you, and offer support.
 You don’t have to give your name or any personal information if you don’t want to.

 The Community Security Trust